-The proposed changes would increase the abatement threshold for the family tax credit and the inwork tax credit (the Working for Families abatement threshold) by \$2,200 to \$44,900, and would increase the Working for Families abatement rate by 0.5 percentage points from 27% to 27.5%.
-The first income band in schedule 31 of the Income Tax Act 2007 would also be adjusted to align with the new abatement threshold.
+The changes increase the abatement threshold for the family tax credit and the in-work tax credit (the Working for Families abatement threshold) by \$2,200 to \$44,900, and increase the Working for Families abatement rate by 0.5 percentage points from 27% to 27.5%.
+The first income band in schedule 31 of the Income Tax Act 2007 is also adjusted to align with the new abatement threshold.

-The proposed amendments would take effect on 1 April 2026, applying for the 2026-27 and later tax years.
+The amendments take effect on 1 April 2026, applying for the 2026-27 and later tax years.